Moroccan Jews: Culture

-Moroccan Jewry has developed as a hybrid of the many cultures that have shaped Morocco itself, namely Jewish, Arab, Berber, French and Spanish.

 Music

 Even before the arrival of Sephardi Jews to Morocco, Moroccan Jews performed and developed the traditions of the Andalusian classical music and introduced it into their Liturgical music.
 In his book "Jews of Andalusia and the Maghreb" on the musical traditions in Jewish societies of North Africa, Haim Zafrani writes: "In Spain and Morocco, Jews were ardent maintainers of Andalusian music and the zealous guardians of its old traditions ...."

 Cuisine

+Moroccan Jewish cuisine blends local Moroccan flavors, culinary traditions from Jewish migrants, and kosher dietary laws.
+The cuisine is closely tied to social and religious events, particularly Shabbat and holiday meals, and includes dishes such as couscous and tagine.
+The cuisine reflects influences from Arab, Berber, French and Spanish traditions, with an emphasis on spices, herbs, and vegetables.

 One of the most famous dishes of Moroccan Jewish cuisine is the traditional sabbath meal: skhina (سخينة, a literal translation of חמין "hot"), also called dfina (دفينة "buried").
 There's also a kosher version of pastilla.
+Special foods are prepared for holidays, like the post-Passover Mimouna celebration, which features sweet delicacies and symbolic treats such as the mofletta, a sweet pancake served with butter and honey.
 Mahia, an aperitivo distilled from dates or figs, is traditionally associated with Morocco's Jewish community.

-Henna
+Henna party

 Traditional Henna parties usually take place within the week before a special occasion, such as a wedding, Bnei Mitzvah, or baby showers.
 During pre-wedding Henna parties, the Matriarch of the family (often the grandmother) smudges henna in the palm of the bride and groom to symbolically bestow the new couple with good health, fertility, wisdom, and security.
 The henna is believed in Moroccan tradition to protect the couple from demons.
 The grandmother covers the henna, a dough-like paste produced by mixing crushed henna plant leaves with water, in order to lock in body heat and generate a richer color.
 Normally, the henna will dye skin orange for up to two weeks.
 In Moroccan folklore, the bride is exempt of her household duties until the henna completely fades.
 After the bride and groom are blessed with the henna, the guests also spread henna on their palms to bring good luck.